honeybadger26/otree_rule-following-as-signal/README.md

 		- Stage 3
 			- Add image "decider-allocates.png" after the second para
 		- Checkbox for all of Part 1 should appear after the Feedback sub-box
-- Decider, Stage 1
-	- add pictures of buckets over the buttons
-- Decider, Stage 3
-	- Decider should have the option to give up to 500 points to selector, and keep none for self -- as well as intermediate options (current list of options is constrained so can not give more than half away.)
-- Demographic survey
-	- Gender question -- code it the same way as in groupreputation3 project
-- Various applications have names like "thesis", "thesis-instructions", etc. This is redundant and distracting.
-Can we do a global change to wherever "thesis" occurs in a program name, change it to "rfas" (rule following as signal)?
-[TH: Why do we still have folders for "thesis_debriefing" etc?]

-## Done

 - Reference to amounts that can be earned -- are these based on variables or hard coded?
 [Simon: These are hard coded, see rfas/models.py - ENDOWMENT_SELECTION, ENDOWMENT_STAGE_THREE, etc. I can make all the below variable (editable through session config), but KEEP_ and GIVE_ AMOUNTS are a bit trickier]
     - Make ENDOWMENT_STAGE_THREE variable
     - Make SELECTION_FEE variable